-Funding sources available to Manx special purpose vehicles would not be any different to those available to UK project companies, and would include commercial lenders, export credit agencies, international institutions and project bonds investors.
+Funding sources available to Manx special purpose vehicles would not be any different from those available to UK project companies, and would include commercial lenders, export credit agencies, international institutions and project bonds investors.
 There are no prohibitions in the Isle of Man on lenders and investors relying on either non-recourse or limited recourse financing, or requiring contingent equity and/or completion guarantees from the sponsors.
 The applicable gearing ratio for project financing in the Isle of Man would be no different from that in the UK.

 Mining was once an important industry in the Island, with deposits of zinc ore and lead ore being mined at numerous sites.
 Today, the remaining minerals are owned by the Isle of Man Government, which also manages the extraction thereof, although there are no current commercial mining operations in the Island.

 The Isle of Man Government has actively encouraged private sector firms to explore the possibility of developing a tidal array in certain areas around the coast of the Island, granting a survey licence to an offshore tidal developer in the hope that it will be able to lease parts of the Island’s seabed for renewable energy generation.
-The Government is also actively encouraging other forms of renewable energy generation, such as wind turbines situated in the Island’s territorial seas (which stretch 12 miles off its coast and include hydrocarbon, coal and mineral rights).
-The Island’s territorial seas were purchased by the Isle of Man Government from the UK in 1991 for GBP800,000, and their ownership is vested in the Department of Infrastructure.
+The government is also actively encouraging other forms of renewable energy generation, such as wind turbines situated in the Island’s territorial seas (which stretch 12 miles off its coast and include hydrocarbon, coal and mineral rights).
+The Island’s territorial seas were purchased by the Isle of Man government from the UK in 1991 for GBP800,000, and their ownership is vested in the Department of Infrastructure.

 The main body of environmental laws in the Isle of Man consists of the Public Health Act 1990, the Water Pollution Act 1993, the Flood Risk Management Act 2013 and the Marine Infrastructure Management Act 2016, amongst other pieces of primary and secondary legislation.
 The Town and Country Planning Act 1999 and the Building Control Act 1991 are the key sources of primary legislation relating to planning and building control approvals required in relation to development carried out on land in the Isle of Man.
-The regulators of environmental issues in the Isle of Man are the Department of Environment, Food and Agriculture (the “Department”) and the Environmental Protection Unit (the “EPU”).
+The regulators of environmental issues in the Isle of Man are the Department of Environment, Food and Agriculture (the “Department”) and the Environmental Protection Unit (EPU).
 According to the Department’s online materials, the EPU is responsible for the regulation of air pollution, noise, land contamination, development on Greenfield land, and water pollution.